urbanonymous/api_demo_v3/README.md

 When the API starts, it executes a cleanup, closing all the open orders in the testnet.

+The app is hardcoded to use only BTC, USD and USDT.

 ## Requirements

 - Linux/osx machine (for the makefiles)